idle-PB/SQUINT/README.md

 Supports: Set, Get, Enum, Walk, Delete and Prune with a flag in Delete

-todo: add in a string buffer so value can be used For something Else and still return the keys and value
+todo: add in a string buffer so the value can be used for something else and still return the keys and value